JohnLacerdaOliveira/VFXRates/README.md

   Extensive use of logging across the application to aid in debugging and monitoring key operations.

 - **Docker Support:**
-  A Docker Compose configuration is provided to run the application along with a SQL Server container.
+  A Docker Compose configuration is provided to run the application along with a SQL Server container and RabbitMQ server.

+- **Message Publishing:**
+  Integrates RabbitMQ to publish events (e.g., when a new FX rate is added), promoting loose coupling and asynchronous processing.

 ## Architecture & Design